-Councilor A J van Rensburg Executive Committee Member
+Councilor HM Hagemann Executive Committee Member

-Councilor P Mdlokovane Executive Committee Member
+Councilor KE Dhlomo Executive Committee Member

 Function: Kopanong Executive Committee and Council REPORTING LEVEL DETAIL Overview: The three Executive Committee Members were each assigned a portfolio committee established in terms of Section 80 of the Structures Act, consisting of Councilors representing various political parties in Council.
 Section 80 Committees were expected to meet regularly and discuss those matters referred to them by Management and the Executive Committee in order to provide advice and recommendations for the Executive Committee to exercise those powers delegated to the Executive Committee by the Council or for the Executive Committee to make further recommendations to the Council on those matters where the delegated powers vest with the Council.
-Function: The function of the Executive Committee and Council of the Kopanong Local Municipality is administered as follows and includes: Ward Committees: Their primary role is to identify development priorities of their communities and make recommendations to Council through the ward councilor, who is the chairperson.
+Function: The function of the Executive Committee and Council of the Kopanong Local Municipality is administered as follows and includes: Ĩ Ward Committees: Their primary role is to identify development priorities of their communities and make recommendations to Council through the ward councilor, who is the chairperson.
 In this way, ward committees enhance community's aspirations and hopes.
-They also serve as grass root governance tools for deepening local democracy and empowering the Analysis: people.
-Distribution of Seats in the Kopanong Municipal Council: 1/2 African National Congress (ANC) Democratic Alliance (DA) African People Congress (APC) 11 2 1 1 Councilor Details: Total number of Councilors Number of Councilors on Executive Committee 14 3 -5 Ward Details: Total number of Wards 7 Type of Council and Committee Meetings Executive Committee meetings Financial Committee meetings Institutional Transformation Committee meetings Infrastructure, Technical & Community Committee meetings Ordinary Council meetings Special Council meetings
+They also serve as grass root governance tools for deepening local democracy and empowering the people.
+Analysis: Distribution of Seats in the Kopanong Municipal Council: African National Congress (ANC) Democratic Alliance (DA) Congress of the People (COPE) Independent Councilor Details: 10 3 1 1 ~ Total number of Councilors Number of Councilors on Executive Committee 15 3 1 Ward Details: Total number of Wards 8 Type of Council and Committee MeetingsExecutive Committee meetingsFinancial Committee meetingsInstitutional Transformation Committee meetingsInfrastructure, Technical & Community CommitteemeetingsOrdinary Council meetingsSpecial Council meetings

-CHAPTER FOUR
+CHAPTER 4